Fonzie: Production and legacy

 Micky Dolenz auditioned and was in the running to portray the Fonz, whom the show creators envisioned as blonde Hollywood idol type.
 The part ultimately went to Henry Winkler who pitched a different vision.
 In the first season Fonz usually appeared in a green windbreaker jacket rather than the black leather jacket that the writers wanted, which ABC producers saw as suggestive of criminality.
 The writers negotiated an exception for scenes where Fonz appeared with his motorcycle, then proceeded to feature the motorcycle in all of his scenes, even indoors, until ABC relented.

 Winkler received three Primetime Emmy nominations and two Golden Globe awards for his portrayal of Fonzie.
 In addition, the National Museum of American History, Smithsonian Institution asked him to donate one of Fonzie's leather jackets in 1980.
 The Smithsonian curator Eric Jentsch added the following to the jacket description: "Fonzie was a representation of cool at a time when you were learning about what cool was."
 Years later, NPR would make a similar assessment, stating that for "kids growing up in the 1970s, there was one, absolute model of cool — not James Dean or Marlon Brando, but The Fonz."
 In 1999 TV Guide ranked Fonzie as number 4 on its 50 Greatest TV Characters of All Time list.
 In a 2001 poll conducted by Channel 4 in the UK, the Fonz was ranked 13th on their list of the 100 Greatest TV Characters.
 A few decades later, American artist Gerald P. Sawyer, unveiled the Bronze Fonz (a public artwork) on the Milwaukee Riverwalk in downtown Milwaukee, Wisconsin, on August 18, 2008.
 In 2021, when asked which books influenced him in childhood, American journalist Anderson Cooper (who is also dyslexic) responded that, "I also loved the Fonz and read a book when I was around 8 called The Fonz: The Henry Winkler Story.
 I actually keep it in my office at CNN.
 Henry Winkler was very important to me when I was a child.
 Meeting him as an adult — and discovering what a kind and gracious person he is — was amazing."

 Winkler feared being typecast as a greaser after playing Fonzie (and for his previous role as a greaser in The Lords of Flatbush before Happy Days); to avoid this, he turned down the role of Danny Zuko in Grease.
-He nonetheless had difficulty finding work in the 1980s after Happy Days ended because of his association with the Fonzie role; he would work mainly behind the camera in the 1980s, most notably as the Executive Producer of the popular adventure TV series, MacGyver, and eventually begin getting other roles in the 1990s, prompting a career rejuvenation.
+He had difficulty finding work in the 1980s after Happy Days ended because of the popularity of the Fonzie role; he would work mainly behind the camera in the 1980s, most notably as the Executive Producer of the popular adventure TV series, MacGyver, and eventually begin getting other roles in the 1990s, prompting a career rejuvenation.